-One of the most important things to remember is if you are unsure about something then seek advice sooner rather than later - ignoring a problem will not make it go away!
-Legal health is just
+One of the most important things to remember is if you are unsure about something then seek your everyday habits.
+Prevention can be the best cure!

 These check lists are not exhaustive - they are just a place to start to help you think about what you might need to do in certain situations.